Utah Construction Company: History

-A short four years after its founding, the company was awarded the contract to build the Feather River train route between Oakland and Salt Lake City.
-This $60 million contract was challenging, but after five years, very profitable.
-The Feather River route was completed for the Western Pacific Railroad in 1911.
-The Utah Construction Company thrived and soon captured a large share of the tunneling, grading, and track projects for the rapidly expanding railroads in the mountain west.
-Seeing the end of railroad expansion, the Wattis Brothers looked for ways to diversify their construction risks.
+Only four years after its founding, the company was awarded the contract to build the Feather River rail route, between Oakland and Salt Lake City, for the Western Pacific Railroad.
+The line was completed in 1909.
+The $60 million project had been extremely challenging but, after five years, very profitable.
+The Utah Construction Company subsequently thrived, and soon captured a large share of tunneling, grading, and track projects for the rapidly expanding railroads in the Mountain West.
+Foreseeing the end of railroad expansion, the Wattis Brothers looked for ways to diversify their construction risks.

-In 1917, Utah Construction Company was awarded the $7 million O'Shaughnessy Dam contract, a controversial project that impounds the Tuolumne River in the Hetch Hetchy Valley of California's Sierra Nevada mountains.
-Success with the O'Shaughnessy Dam convinced the Wattis Brothers to bid on more dam projects.
+In 1917, the Utah Construction Company was awarded the $7 million O'Shaughnessy Dam contract, a controversial project that impounded the Tuolumne River in the Hetch Hetchy Valley of California's Sierra Nevada mountains.
+The success of the O'Shaughnessy Dam convinced the Wattis Brothers to bid on more dam projects.
 In 1922, Utah Construction Company formed a partnership with Morrison-Knudsen of Boise.
 With Frank Crowe as the chief engineer, the MK-UC partnership successfully built dams throughout the American west.

-In 1931, the Wattis Brothers spearheaded the formation of Six Companies to build the Hoover Dam, which was the largest construction project ever tackled by the US Government up to the time.
+In 1931, the Wattis Brothers spearheaded the formation of Six Companies to build the Hoover Dam, which was the largest construction project ever tackled by the US Government up to that time.
 Including the Hoover Dam, Utah Construction built 58 dams between 1916 and 1969.